kit-kch/psoc-xip-bootloader/README.md

 - poke: Send a '0' character and expect a '0' back.
 Used to prevent the bootloader from timing out at the start or to check if it's still running.
 - reset: Resets the bootloader
 - status_byte: Returns the value of the flash memory's status byte

-## FPGA implementations

-### Cyclone IV DE0 Nano
-The [de0_nano](de0_nano) folder contains all files and configurations necessary to open a Quartus Project.
-This has been created with Quartus 21.1.